Parallax Error Beheads You: Writing and recording

-Jacobs worked on Parallax Error Beheads You album for six years.
-It was recorded and programmed at Jacobs' home studio in Bristol at the time, The Electric Smile using his Amiga 500, though he also recorded piano and drum parts at Securisound and Voltone Studios respectively.
+Jacobs worked on Parallax Error Beheads You for six years.
+It was recorded and programmed at Jacobs' home studio in Bristol at the time, The Electric Smile, using his Amiga 500, though he also recorded piano and drum parts at Securisound and Voltone Studios, respectively.
 The album's title refers to the 'parallax error' phenomenon often found in cheap cameras, in which the viewfinder and the lens are aligned differently, resulting in images that are slightly lower in frame than what the photographer perceives.

 Jacobs noted that the album makes less use of traditional musical instruments than his previous releases, and aimed for a purely synthetic sound, "though you'll hear the odd cello on this LP".
 Jacobs stated that he was going through a "gut-wrenching" breakup at the time of writing, which provided inspiration for the album's lyrical content.
-Unlike his previous vocal-based album Mastered by Guy at the Exchange, Jacobs handles all the vocals on the album himself.
-He attributed his new found confidence as a singer down to attending weekly karaoke nights at his local bar.
+Unlike his previous vocal-based album Mastered by Guy at the Exchange, Jacobs handled all the vocals on the album himself.
+He attributed his newfound confidence as a singer down to attending weekly karaoke nights at his local bar.

 Songs

 The opening track "Gum Chimes" is a baroque pop-inspired song built around a "bouncy" harpsichord sequence, featuring a trumpet Jacobs had bought for £15 during the recording of his debut album.
-"Will Get Fooled Again" was picked as the album's lead single, and deals lyrically with Jacobs' experiences with online dating, making reference to social networking sites Myspace and Friendster.
+"Will Get Fooled Again" was picked as the album's lead single, and deals lyrically with Jacobs' experiences with online dating, making reference to social networking sites MySpace and Friendster.
 Second single "Which Song" took inspiration from Scritti Politti, with Jacobs stating he "really went all-out on the clean yet complex Arif Mardin's production vibes", and that he was "stupendously proud" of the song's imminent chord progression.
 The track references the musician Kevin Blechdom, also known as "Kevy B", with Jacobs suggesting "you could say this is a song about whether a hypothetical song is about her".

 With "My Night Out", Jacobs stated that he wanted to create a track comprised [sic] entirely of chords he had rarely heard "in the most ludicrous order imaginable.
 It was fun to play".
-The track "Orphaned" was constructed out of short snippets from hundreds of vinyl records, painstakingly tuned to G# or D# to create a dense collage in order to fit the track's melody.
+The track "Orphaned" was constructed out of short snippets of hundreds of vinyl records, painstakingly tuned to G# or D# to create a dense collage in order to fit the track's melody.
 The samples were chopped up in an Akai S3000 before being brought into the Amiga for sequencing.
 Jacobs claims the process took roughly six months to complete.
 "Nord Lead Three" is a tribute to the synthesizer of the same name.
 Jacobs was influenced by Stereolab's album Margerine Eclipse to record the track in dual mono, a recording technique whereby the left and right channels have entirely different signals.
-The track's "clatty" drums were recorded using a dictophone, before being panned hard left and right in the studio.
+The track's "clatty" drums were recorded using a dictaphone, before being panned hard left and right in the studio.